renerocksai/sublime_zk/README.md

 ## Features
 * This plugin enables you to place wiki style links like `[[this]]` or `[this]` into your notes to link to other notes in your note archive.
 * Clicking such a link and pressing `[ctrl]+[enter]` will open the corresponding note.
+* Alternatively, double-clicking the link while holding the `[alt]` key down, will also open the corresponding note.
 * **New:** Clicking such a link and pressing `[alt]+[enter]` will open a _find-in-files_ panel pre-filled for searching all notes also referencing the linked note [('friend notes')](#searching-for-friends).
 * Typing `[[` will open a list of existing notes so you can quickly link to existing notes.
 * Typing `[ctrl]+[space]` will trigger note-link auto-completion for even quicker insertion of links to other notes.